numbermaniac/advent-of-code-2021/README.md

-# advent-of-code-2021
+# Advent of Code 2021
-Advent of Code 2021 solutions in Julia
+Solutions for the [Advent of Code 2021](https://adventofcode.com/2021) problems using the [Julia programming language](https://github.com/JuliaLang/julia).